Europe’s bike industry hits bumps as cycling craze cools

 German group Internetstores, behind major online vendors such as Fahrrad.de and France’s leading online bike retailer Probikeshop, filed for insolvency after parent company Signa Sports United ran into financial trouble.

-German brand Ghost Bikes, owned by the Dutch Accell Group, meanwhile, announced late last year that it would close its Bavarian factory and relocate production to sites in Turkiye and Hungary.
+German brand Ghost Bikes, owned by the Dutch Accell Group, meanwhile, announced late last year that it would close its Bavarian factory and relocate production to sites in Turkey and Hungary.

 Industry experts nevertheless sounded a note of optimism for the future.